 Photo from Wikimedia, Creative Commons, by the blanz

-Thankfully, modern technology has replaced these old methods of storing food.
-However, many holidays are still centered around consuming these traditional foods in Iceland.
-Although some might look (and smell) scary, not all traditional Icelandic food tastes bad.
+Many holidays still center around consuming these traditional foods in Iceland.
+Although some might look (and smell) scary, they can be quite delicious.

 Dutch journalist Anita Joachim enjoys a bowl of skyr with sugar and cream during a visit to Iceland in 1934.

-If you visit the National Museum of Iceland, you can see three jars filled with what appear to be gray rocks.
-They’re a leftover meal of "skyr" from over a thousand years ago.
-"Skyr" is a traditional dairy product that resembles yogurt but is technically classified as cheese.
-When Vikings settled here, they brought with them the culinary traditions of their homeland.
+"Skyr" is a dairy product that resembles yogurt but is technically classified as cheese.
+When Vikings settled here, they brought the culinary traditions of their homeland, including the tradition of making skyr.

 It’s a traditional Icelandic breakfast choice but can be enjoyed as a meal at any time of the day.
 They go especially well with blueberries, giving you a great blend of protein and antioxidants.

-If you want to learn more about this important dairy product in Iceland's history, book tickets to the Skyrland Exhibition in Selfoss.
+If you want to learn more about this important dairy product in Iceland's food culture and history, book tickets to the Skyrland Exhibition in the Selfoss New Old town center.
 It's an interactive museum dedicated to Skyr, appropriately called Skyrland.

 Skata - Fermented Skate